Y3K Tutor In Your Home

 Depression in children and teens is a major problem that is hardly discussed.
 People are often too embarrassed to talk about it and sometimes in denial.
 If depression in children and teens is left untreated, it can lead to long-term educational issues, relationship problems, substance abuse and suicide.

-Filed Under: Articles Tagged With: ADD, ADHD, Asperger's, Autism, children, controversy, depression, developmental delays, drinking, drugs, elementary school, health, high school, middle school, OCD, PDD, suicide, teenagers
+Filed Under: Articles Tagged With: ADD, ADHD, Autism, children, controversy, depression, developmental delays, drinking, drugs, elementary school, health, high school, middle school, OCD, PDD, suicide, teenagers

 Shame In Failure?